Instant percent change tool

 What is percentage increase?

-Percentage increase is the relative change between an original value and a new higher value, expressed as a percentage of the original value.
-It shows by what percent the original value has grown.
+Percentage increase is the relative growth from an original value to a higher value, expressed as a percentage of the original value.
+It answers: “How much bigger is the new value compared with the starting value?”

 How do you calculate percent increase between two numbers?